agoralabs-sh/kibisis-api/README.md

 ### 1.1.
 Project structure

-The project structure is based on the DigitalOcean [functions](https://docs.digitalocean.com/products/functions/how-to/structure-projects) project structure.
+The project structure borrows a lot from the project laid out by [https://github.com/golang-standards/project-layout](https://github.com/golang-standards/project-layout), with the exception of the `packages` and `lib` directories.

-However, the core directories `lib` and `packages` have specific functionality:
+These directories are necessary due to the use of [DigitalOcean](https://docs.digitalocean.com/products/functions/how-to/structure-projects/)'s functions.
+See [below](#packages) for more details.

+### `deployments`

+This contains the Docker Compose configuration file(s).
+This is solely used for development purposes and is the orchestration for all the services in the `services/` directory.

+### `lib`

+This is a standalone module that is imported from the other packages or services and contains common code.

+### `packages`

-* `packages` - This is where each function resides.
-Each package/function relates to a versioned API path.
-For example, `v1/quests` will correspond to an API path `https://<endpoint>/v1/quests`
+This is where each of functions resides.
+Each package corresponds to a version of the API and contains a list of functions, where each function relates to an API path.

-* `lib` - This contains independent modules that are referenced from the packages.
+For example, `v1/quests` will correspond to an API path `https://<endpoint>/v1/quests`.

 > ⚠️ **NOTE:** Each path must parse the request header and handle the method, i.e. GET, POST, DELETE e.t.c.

+### `services`

+Each subdirectory is a service that follows the standard layout for a Go module:

+* `services/<service>/cmd` - The main applications for the service resides in this directory where the directory name for each application should match the name of the executable you want to have (e.g., `/cmd/relay`).
+* `services/<service>/internal` - Common application and library code for the service.

 <sup>[Back to top ^][table-of-contents]</sup>